All Episodes

 From the UK Financial Times, the United States remained the world's biggest manufacturing nation by output last year.

-You know what I read this?
+You know, I read this.

-I wondered what do Americans think when they read this.
+I wondered, what do Americans think when they read this?

-Beginning a lot of Americans think we don't manufacture anything.
+Again, a lot of Americans think we don't manufacture anything.

 That it's all been shipped to Mexico or overseas ever since NAFTA.